jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ## Unit tests

 Unit tests are in a test project.
-And it must have the same architecture than the software who test.
+And it must have the same architecture as the software who test.
-A Sofware Class = A Test Class.
+A Software Class = A Test Class.

 ### Why you should write unit tests?